Vietnam veteran: U.S. veterans

 In 2004, the U.S. Census Bureau reported there were 8.2 million Vietnam-era veterans who were living in the United States, with 2.59 million of them being reported to have actually served "in-country."

 More than 58,000 U.S. military personnel died as a result of the conflict.
 That includes deaths from all categories including deaths while missing, captured, non-hostile deaths, homicides, and suicides.
 The Department of Veterans Affairs recognizes veterans that served in the country, then known as the Republic of Vietnam, from February 28, 1961, to May 7, 1975, as being eligible for such programs as the department's Readjustment Counseling Services program, also known as the Vet Centers.
 The Vietnam War was the last American war in which the U.S. government employed conscription.

-American servicemen who served between January 9, 1962 - May 7, 1975 are presumed to have been exposed to herbicides, such as Agent Orange.
+American servicemen who served between January 9, 1962, and May 7, 1975, are presumed to have been exposed to herbicides, such as Agent Orange.